Three anglers cemented their status in the Cayman Islands record books Monday (10 December) reeling in a mammoth catch.

 “We were pretty tired from catching four at about 90 pounds beforehand,” said Day.
 “Then Vance’s reel went off.
 We didn’t think he’d have enough line, but an hour and a half later, here we have it.”

 The previous record of 189 lbs, four ounces was held by Rick Recor since 1989.
-Cayman Islands Angling Club President Frank Thompson says the record catch is still to be verified.
+All-tackle, this is the biggest tuna caught on Cayman’s waters in the Cayman Islands Angling Club’s 36-year history.